 In the event of an audit

-Did you know a lack of documentation demonstrating a SRA was conducted during the Meaningful Use Reporting Period is one of the leading causes of failed audits?
-As part of the audit process you will be asked for your SRA that was completed for the specified reporting period.
+Did you know a lack of documentation demonstrating an SRA was conducted during the Meaningful Use Reporting Period is one of the leading causes of failed audits?
+As part of the audit process, you will be asked for your SRA that was completed for the specified reporting period.
 A missing SRA or an SRA that is incomplete may result in penalties or worse, no incentive payment for that attestation year.

 Conducting and reviewing a security risk analysis (SRA) is one of the most important HIPAA requirements and Meaningful Use requirements your organization will undertake.
 A lack of documentation demonstrating a SRA was conducted during the Meaningful Use Reporting Period is one of the leading causes of failed audits.
 Your corrective action plan should ensure any deficiencies identified during the SRA process and remedied prior to your next reporting period.

 If you have any questions, or would like additional information about performing a SRA, please feel free to send us an email at email@example.com or reach us by phone toll-free at 855-427-0427.